Suzanne Noël

-Suzanne Blanche Gros Noël (January 19, 1878 – 1954), also known as Madame Noël, was a French plastic surgeon and the first female plastic surgeon in the world.
+Suzanne Blanche Gros Noël (19 January 1878 – 11 November 1954), also known as Madame Noël, was a French plastic surgeon and the first female plastic surgeon in the world.
 She was known for her efficient face lift technique, the "petite operation".
-Noël was also a very active feminist, a philosophy which was considered radical for a practicing cosmetic surgeon.
-She is the founder of Soroptimist International of Europe (SIE) and had a career spanning from 1916 to 1950.
+Noël was also a very active feminist, a philosophy which was considered radical for a practising cosmetic surgeon.
+She was the founder of Soroptimist International of Europe (SIE) and had a career spanning from 1916 to 1950.
 At the outbreak of World War I, without having been able to defend her doctoral thesis, like all the interns, Suzanne Gros was allowed to practise medicine in the city.
-She then joined Professor Morestin at the Val-de-Grâce military hospital in Paris.
-In 1916, she trained in the techniques of reparative and corrective surgery.
-From there, under extremely precarious conditions, she participated in the war effort by operating on the "broken mouths", the wounded in the face.
+She then joined Professor Hippolyte Morestin at the Val-de-Grâce military hospital in Paris.
+In 1916, she trained in the techniques of reparative and corrective surgery and in 1918, she received the Silver Medal of National Recognition for her participation and contributions to the war effort.

 Early life

-Born on January 19, 1878, in Laon, France, Suzanne was the only child of a wealthy family.
+Born on 19 January 1878 in Laon, France, Suzanne was the only surviving child of a wealthy family.
+Her father died when she was only 6 years old.
 At the age of nineteen, she married Henri Pertat, a physician nine years her senior.
 In 1905, she started taking medical classes in order to work with her husband.
-She did well in her studies and in 1912 passed the "Internat des Hospitaux de Paris" after the birth of her daughter.
+She did well in her studies and in 1912 passed the Internat des Hospitaux de Paris after the birth of her daughter, Jacqueline.
 She was the fourth of sixty-seven students to pass this exam.
-In 1919, her first husband, Henri Pertat, died and Noёl married a fellow dermatology student, André Noёl.
-Their marriage was short-lived.
-After the death of her daughter, André Noёl threw himself into Seine River in front of Suzanne.
+In 1919, her first husband, Henri Pertat died.
+Noёl married a fellow dermatology student, André Noёl, who had fought in World War I. After the death of her daughter at the age of 13, in 1924 André Noёl threw himself into Seine River in front of Suzanne.